Editorial pour-over guide

 Where to start with pour-over coffee in Madrid

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Toma for the best first stop: A Madrid reference point with an island brew bar and a roasting identity that still anchors the city.
-Use ACID Café for the best exacting room: A sharper, Nordic-leaning stop for people who want the coffee mood dialed up.
-Keep Hola Coffee Fourquet for the best roaster read: The cleanest way into Hola's Madrid identity if you want filter coffee and brand context together.
+ACID Café is the best first stop: A sharper, Nordic-leaning stop for people who want the coffee mood dialed up.
+Hola Coffee Fourquet is the best roaster read: The cleanest way into Hola's Madrid identity if you want filter coffee and brand context together.
+DABOV Specialty Coffee is the best origin-led detour: A Lavapies outpost where the Bulgarian roasting identity, origin-led coffee, and retail shelf keep the stop coffee-first.

-Start with Toma or ACID for a reference cup.
-Use Hola or DABOV when you want a more origin-led roaster read.
+ACID gives the sharpest first read.
+Hola and DABOV bring the clearer roaster-led angle, while Faraday is the more atmospheric bakery-and-brew detour.
 The center of gravity is Malasana, Lavapies, Las Letras, and Justicia, so it is easy to fold two or three stops into a central Madrid day.

-Skip this page if you need a laptop base first.
+Look elsewhere for a laptop base.
 Several rooms are deliberately short-stay or coffee-first.

 Pour Over picks